AkshayK123singh/intern-portal/intern_portal/readme.txt

 Clone the repository:

----->git clone <your_repository_url>   or download the code directly from the repository Navigate to the project folder:
+---->git clone <https://github.com/AkshayK123singh/intern-portal>   or download the code directly from the repository Navigate to the project folder: